Richard Thompson (musician): 2010s

-Thompson's eighteenth studio album, 13 Rivers was released on 14 September 2018.
+Thompson's eighteenth studio album, 13 Rivers, was released on 14 September 2018.
+It was written after a period of difficulty for Thompson's family with songs that stick "close to a vision of darkness, gloom, and noise".
 Thompson produced the record himself at Boulevard Recording in Los Angeles.
 On 30 September 2019 Thompson played at the Royal Albert Hall to celebrate his 70th birthday.

+In July 2019 Thompson was featured in the BBC Four documentary Classic Albums: The Crickets: The 'Chirping' Crickets, explaining the influence that Buddy Holly had had on him personally, and on the development of rock and roll in general.